hhhuangqiong/WLP/docs/DEV.md

 console Error: Cannot find module '/path/to/debug.node':

-it is because you install the node-inspector globally under a different version of iojs, it will not affect the functionality but you should still try correct the path
+it is because you install the node-inspector globally under a different version of Node.js, it will not affect the functionality but you should still try correct the path